osgi/osgi/org.osgi.test.cases.zigbee/README.md

 Please note that each <cluster> element in *zcl.xml* file must define at least one server side command.

-# The *zigbee-ct-template.xml* file
+# The *zigbee-tck-template.xml* file

-The *zigbee-ct-template.xml* file must contain a formal representation of the ZigBee Host, the ZigBee Nodes, ZigBee Endpoints and Clusters of the real ZigBee devices checked during while the CT operates.
+The *zigbee-tck-template.xml* file must contain a formal representation of the ZigBee Host, the ZigBee Nodes, ZigBee Endpoints and Clusters of the real ZigBee devices checked during while the TCK operates.

-Its schema file (*zigbee-ct.xsd*) contains also the types definition and some documentation.
+Its schema file (*zigbee-tck.xsd*) contains also the types definition and some documentation.
 Some additional information are also provided in the following:

-* The *discoveryTimeout* attribute in *<host>* element is used as a maximum time (expressed in milliseconds) the CT waits for the ZigBeeNodes the
+* The *discoveryTimeout* attribute in *<host>* element is used as a maximum time (expressed in milliseconds) the TCK waits for the ZigBeeNodes the
   ZigBeeEndpoints services during the discovery tests.
 The *discoveryTimeout* value is implementation dependent and must be configured according the expected discovery time of the actual implementation.

-* The *invokeTimeout* attribute in *<host>* element is used as a maximum time (expressed in milliseconds) the CT waits for the resolution of any API method that is returning a Promise object.
+* The *invokeTimeout* attribute in *<host>* element is used as a maximum time (expressed in milliseconds) the TCK waits for the resolution of any API method that is returning a Promise object.
 It is also the timeout used for receiving any failure in callback ZigBeeListener.onFailure().
 The *invokeTimeout* value is implementation dependent.